Image: NASA/JPL/Ted Stryk

 SkypeRead:Europa is a study on cross-border communication and teamwork within STEM (Science, Technology, Engineering and Mathematics).

-With the support of Start Motion Pictures, the study will bring scientists and engineers from different countries together in Skype group calls to do read-throughs of the movie “Europa Report”.
+With the support of Start Motion Pictures, the study is bringing scientists and engineers from different countries together in Skype group calls to do read-throughs of the movie “Europa Report”.